 Admission to The University

 SVU is an equal opportunity institution.
-Graduation from high school or its equivalent is necessary for enrollment.
+Graduation from a 4-year college or its equivalent is necessary for enrollment.
 Students are admitted on the basis of their projected ability to meet academic standards.
 The university evaluates both objective and subjective data to select its students.
 The factors that are taken into consideration during the selection process include, but are not limited to: the potential of the candidate to successfully complete the desired program, the candidate’s past academic performance record, and the amount and quality of the candidate’s prior experience and training.

-Maximum Transfer Requirements
+Master’s Transfer Requirements

 Evaluation of Transfer Credits

 The evaluation of academic credits will be performed by the Dean or Program Administrator.
 The Dean will use the syllabi from the transferring institution and the SVU syllabi to determine course equivalency.
 The Dean or Program Administrator will: